Our Team

 Josie Ford, BS

-Project: Lymphoma biobanking and detecting MRD in T-cell lymphomas
+Project: Lymphoma Biobanking and Detecting MRD in T-cell Lymphomas

 Josie is thrilled to be conducting translational research in the Jain Lab, as she strives to pursue a career as a physician researcher, spanning bench to bedside to provide optimal care.
 Josie is passionate about preventative medicine and health equity for underserved populations.
 Josie graduated from Cornell University where she studied Nutritional Sciences and Global Health on a pre-medicine track.
 A Burlington, Vermont native, Josie can be found hiking in the mountains or cooking when not conducting TCL research.